david-tejada/rango/readme.md

 a pause, one or two letters, followed by another pause.
 If there is no hint with those letters it will type them.
-If you actually want to enter one or two characters the are part of a hint you have to use the _talonhub/community_ command `press`.
+If you actually want to enter one or two characters the are part of a hint you have to use the _talonhub/community_ command <kbd>press</kbd>.

 ##### Examples

+Assuming default talon letters:

-- `a`: Clicks on the element with the hint `a`
+- <kbd>air</kbd>: Clicks on the element with the hint `a`.
-- `gh`: Clicks on the element with the hint `gh`
+- <kbd>gust harp</kbd>: Clicks on the element with the hint `gh`.
-- `abc`: Enters the characters `abc`
+- <kbd>air bat cap</kbd>: Enters the characters `abc`.
-- `press a`: Enters the character `a`
+- <kbd>press air</kbd>: Enters the character `a`.

 #### Explicit Clicking

-With explicit clicking you have to precede every hint with the word `click`.
+With explicit clicking you have to precede every hint with the word
-This mode prevents any misclicks at the expense of being a bit more tedious.
+<kbd>click</kbd>.
+This mode prevents any misclicks at the expense of being a bit
+more tedious.

 #### Keyboard Clicking

 Apart from using your voice for clicking you can also use your keyboard for that.

-To toggle it you have to use the command `keyboard toggle` or press `ctrl-shift-5` in Firefox.
-In Chrome and Edge you have to set the shortcut manually since there is a limit of four shortcuts we can set by default.
+To toggle it you have to use the command <kbd>keyboard toggle</kbd> or press
+<kbd>ctrl</kbd>+<kbd>shift</kbd>+<kbd>5</kbd> in Firefox.
+In Chrome and Edge you
+have to set the shortcut manually since there is a limit of four shortcuts we can set by default.
 You'll see the toolbar icon shows a little orange dot when keyboard clicking is on.
 To allow typing text in pages, keyboard clicking will be off whenever the element in focus accepts text input.

 ##### Excluding Keys

 When using keyboard clicking you might want to have the ability to use certain keys as shortcuts for specific websites.
-For example, you might want to be able to use the key `c` in YouTube to toggle captions.
+For example, you might want to be able to use the key <kbd>c</kbd> in YouTube to toggle captions.
 The easy way to do this is to right click on the extension icon and select the menu `Add Keys to Exclude`.
 This will add an entry to the keys to exclude setting with the URL pattern for the current URL and will open the settings so you can easily add the keys you want to exclude.

 ### Focus

-- `focus <target>`: Focus the target element.
+- <kbd>focus &lt;target&gt;</kbd>: Focus the target element.

 #### Focus and Enter